aesthetic-suite/framework/docs/packages/sss/local.md

 ### `@variables`

-Define element level CSS variables, by mapping variable names to their value.
+Defines element level CSS variables, by mapping variable names to their value.
 Names can be in camel case or variable kebab case (prefixed with `--`).
 Useful for overriding root and theme CSS variables on a per element basis.